kasergus/rpiReport/README.md

 ### How the project looks?

 Because I have only one bredboard and to rpis, I placed components of both onto one bredboard.
+But it is possible to divide them, and if room is dark - we can have distanse of couple of meters between them.
 Green led is status led, red led is number led.
 Sending led and photoresistor are hidden into black cylinder.

 ![project](./pictures/project.jpg)